MicrosoftDocs/power-pages-docs/power-pages-docs/security/authentication/openid-settings.md

         1. Copy the URL in **OpenID Connect metadata document**.

-        1. Paste the copied document URL as the **Metadata address** for portals.
+        1. Paste the copied document URL as the **Metadata address** for Power Pages.

     1. **Scope**: Set the **Scope** site setting value as:

         `openid email`

         > [!NOTE]
         > The `openid` value in **Scope** is mandatory.
-The `email` value is optional; specifying the `email` value in the scope ensures that the email address of the portal user (contact record) is automatically filled in and shown on the **Profile** page after the user signs in.
+The `email` value is optional; specifying the `email` value in the scope ensures that the email address of the website user (contact record) is automatically filled in and shown on the **Profile** page after the user signs in.
 For information about additional claims, see [Configure additional claims](#configure-additional-claims) later in this article.

     1. For **Response type**, select **code id_token**.